Table of Contents

 4. Fees and exchange rates matter

-Fees and exchange rates usually apply when you cash out from a Cash App using indirect methods, Transit through foreign bank accounts, PayPal charges, currency conversion fees, or peer-to-peer platform fees can add up.
+Fees and exchange rates usually apply when you cash out from a Cash App using indirect methods.
+Transit through foreign bank accounts, PayPal charges, currency conversion fees, or peer-to-peer platform fees can add up.
 It’s important to calculate these ahead of time so you know how much naira you will receive at the end.

 Ways to Cash Out Your Cash App Balance

-1. Transfer to a U.S. bank account
+1. Transfer your balance to a U.S. bank account and remit to Nigeria

 2. Use PayPal as an intermediary